MarcinKilarski/Website-Audit/seo-instructions.md

 #### Used Tools

+- Screaming Frog - crawl sitemap
+- Server logs - get list of visited pages and crawl it

 #### Instructions

 #### Example of Recommendation

+Great, we didn't detect any orphan pages on your site.

 ### 1.8.
 User Generated Content

 #### Used Tools

+Do links in comments are nofollow?
+Are there any spammy comments?
+Screaming Frog > ‘Configuration’ tab on the top bar > Custom > Extraction Add comment, review, page, etc. with a link as a user, and check if the link was nofollowed

 #### Instructions

 #### Example of Recommendation

+Great, we didn’t find any spam-like user-generated content your site.

 ### 1.9.
 Preferred Domain

 #### Used Tools

+Google Search Console > the gear icon in the upper right corner > Site Settings

 #### Instructions

 #### Example of Recommendation

+You haven’t specified in the Google Search Console what your preferred domain is.
+You also have not uploaded the sitemap to Bing Webmaster Tools.
+We recommend completing these two tasks.

 ### 1.10.
 Site Depth

 #### Used Tools

+Screaming Frog > Site Structure (in the sidebar)

 #### Instructions

 #### Example of Recommendation

+Great, all of your pages are a maximum of two clicks away from your home page.

 ### 1.11.
 Subdirectories